Ukrainian president tells Bundestag 'help came too late' | DW | 17.03.2022

 The Ukrainian president told German parliamentarians that "help came too late to stop war."

 Zelenskyy had some harsh words for the German government over its economic interests with Russia.
 "We could see your willingness to continue to do business with Russia and now we're in the middle of the cold war.
-And again this is something you have failed to see.
-You're still protecting yourself behind a wall that does not make it possible for you to see what we are going through," Zelenskyy said.
+And again this is something you have failed to see," Zelensky told the Bundestag.

+"You're still protecting yourself behind a wall that does not make it possible for you to see what we are going through," he added.

+In Zelensky's emotional address, he also appealed directly to German Chancellor Olaf Scholz saying "Dear Mr. Scholz, tear down this wall."

 The virtual address follows a series of direct appeals Zelenskyy had been making to leaders to drum up support after Russia invaded the country.